-I began my deep dive into yoga about 5 years ago as a New Year’s resolution.
-I have done yoga on an off for 20+ years; however, when I walked into the Cottonwood Hot Yoga studio for my first class it was a whole different experience.
-As I reflect back, it was like doing sweat lodge, it became a sacred time to connecting to creator in fellowship and to heal on multiple levels.
+I began my dep dive into yoga 5 years ago as a New Year’s resolution.
+Before I had done yoga on and off for over 20 years, however when I walked into the Cottonwood Hot Yoga studio for my first class, it was an entirely different experience.
+Reflecting back, it became a sacred time connecting me to the creator in fellowship and healing on multiple levels.

-I was 50 years old, so out of shape and in a knee brace from multiple knee dislocations.
-I went once a week to Hot Yoga.
-Our studio follows a hot vinyasa flow which is set to about 101 degree and lasts about 70 minutes.
-I could barely hold my weight up in downward dog.
-I would have to lay down a lot.
-In May of my first year I forgot my knee brace and packed up my mat and was getting ready to leave.
-Jennifer Richards the owner was teaching that day, said stay and don’t go deep into the poses.
-My knee did not dislocate.
-It was a huge milestone for me, my knee did not dislocate once during class, and after that I threw out my knee brace and got more serious about my practice.
-It took me 50 classes to get through the flow which was about August of that year.
-I was hooked.
+At the time I was 50 years old, out of shape, and in a knee brace from multiple knee dislocations.
+I attended hot yoga classes once a week, whether the temperature would be set to 101 degrees fahrenheit and each session would last around 70 minutes.
+I could barely hold my weight in a downward dog and would have to lay down a lot to rest.
+One day in May of my first year of classes, I forgot my knee brace at home and packed my mat ready to leady class, but my teacher, Jennifer Richards, stopped me.
+She said to stay and avoid going deep into poses.
+It was a huge milestone for me, my knee did not dislocate once during class, and after that I threw out my knee brace and got more serious about yoga.
+It took me around 50 classes to understand the flow of yoga and by that time, I was hooked.

-I did my first Yoga teacher training in the summer of 2017.
-I was spread over 6 weeks every weekend.
-We learned about cooking Kitchary and yogic cleansing, mediation, breathwork, yoga nidra, and much more.
-I fell in love with this deep beautiful science of ancient medicine.
-I did another Teacher training a year in half later which was a 10 day intensive.
-It was very intense physically; however I am a stronger and more focused Yogi from it.
+I underwent my first yoga teacher training during the summer of 2017, spread over a period of 6 weeks.
+We learned about yogic cleansing, mediation, breathwork, cooking kitchari, yoga nidra, and various other yoga practices and techniques.
+I fell in love with the beautiful science of ancient medicine.
+Later, I did another teacher training course which was a 10 day intensive, but allowed me to become stronger and a more focused yogi.

-At my first Yoga teacher training, Jennifer Richards asked me had I ever thought about combining yoga with medicine.
-I said yes, I see myself training young naturopathic doctors to be lifestyle medicine specialist across the country through yoga studios just like this one.
-She asked me If I would consider moving the practice to plaza.
-In May of 2018 Breakthrough Medicine started the journey to integrate yoga as part of our practice in healing and treating patients.
+During my first teacher training, Jennifer Richards asked me if I had ever considered combining yoga with medicine.
+I answer honestly stating, I could see myself training other young naturopathic doctors to become lifestyle medicine specialists through yoga.
+It was at that moment she asked me to move the practice to the plaza where I practiced medicine.
+In May 2018, Breakthrough Medicine started integrating yoga as part of our practice in healing and treating patients.

-For our patients who live outside the Verde Valley Area, we office custom experience that can include yoga and medical care.
-Taking a submersion into medial tourism is beautiful and transformative experience.
+For patients who live outside the Verde Valley Area, we offer a custom experience that can include yoga and medical care so patients can submerge themselves into a beautiful and transformative experience.